Geri-Borbas/iOS.Blog.Keyboard_Avoidance/README.md

 # Keyboard Avoidance

 Keyboard avoidance with a single line of code.
 Animate to text fields (or any responder), swipe down keyboard dismissal for free.
-See the corresponding article for more [Keyboard Avoidance in two lines of code], also on detail how to backport `keyboardLayoutGuide` to iOS 13 and iOS 14.
+See the corresponding article for more [Keyboard Avoidance with a single line of code], also on detail how to backport `keyboardLayoutGuide` to iOS 13 and iOS 14.

 https://user-images.githubusercontent.com/1779614/163884587-c11f4953-2f30-4b46-b36f-1fac9b32a017.mp4